 Since then, my life has completely changed.
-They helped me deal with my PTSD and that process gave me the tools to start believing in myself.
-I am an active member in a 12 Step Program: I sponsor, take people through the steps, volunteer weekly and speak to large groups and families whenever it is possible to educate families and the addict on the effects of getting sober . . . and it is the greatest gift.
+They helped me deal with my PTSD, and that process gave me the tools to start believing in myself.
+I am an active member in a 12 Step Program: I sponsor, take people through the steps, volunteer weekly and speak to large groups and families whenever possible, and it is the greatest gift.

 My message is always the same: I Trust God, Clean House and Help Others.
-If I can leave you with anything, remember how valuable you are.
-You are not your past or your mistakes and you are worth it.
-Out of the ashes always emerges something so beautiful . . . and you are worth it.
+If I can leave you with anything, it is to remember how valuable you are.
+You are not your past, nor your mistakes, and you are worth it.
+Out of the ashes always emerges something so beautiful, and you are worth it.

 Thank you, Mountainside, for believing in me when I didn’t, and I hope my message can inspire anyone struggling.